290 Pages 48 B/W Illustrations

 2. Being with Plants through Collective Fabulation, Critical Companionship and Cohabitation

-Katka Cerna, Anton Poikolainen Rosén, Yuxi Chen, Oscar Tomico and Dawn Sanders
+Katerina Cerna, Anton Poikolainen Rosén, Yuxi Chen, Oscar Tomico and Dawn Sanders

-3. Biomenstrual: Designing with the More-than-Human Body
+3. Biomenstrual: Designing with the More-Than-Human Body

 Nadia Campo Woytuk and Marie Louise Juul Søndergaard

-4. Trying out Shit: Experimental Approaches for Relating with Microbes
+4. Trying Out Shit!: Experimental Approaches for Relating with Microbes

 Danielle Willde and Tau Lenskjold